 Ayoob recounted several incidents in which officers were killed when a suspect got their gun away from them and shot them due to their duty pistol lacking a manual safety.
-He also found several instances in which suspects grabbed guns but weren’t able to shoot the disarmed officer because the safety was engaged.
+He also found instances in which suspects grabbed guns, but weren’t able to shoot the disarmed officer because the safety was engaged.

 He also tested the speed of drawing a gun and firing with the safety on and the safety off, finding only a 1/100th of a second difference.
 Granted, Mas is far better trained than most shooters and indeed most police officers.
 But the point remains: with regular practice — and you do need to practice — there’s little speed advantage to be gained by going sans safety.